radish-es/opensourcelaw/content/courses/Property/modules/mikmaw_land_tenure.md

 oneself as a human and in relation to the environment.
 Through this process, Mi'kmaq understand the needs of the biological realms and the ethical significance of their desires, freedoms and responsibilities.

+**Compare and contrast the principles described by Professor Youngblood Henderson with (1) the interpretation of the 1752 Treaty in *R v Syliboy* and (2) the interpretation of Aboriginal title in *St. Catherine's Milling*.**

 [^henderson1995]: James [sákéj] Youngblood Henderson, "Mikmaw Tenure in Atlantic Canada" (1995) 18(2) *Dalhousie Law Journal* 196 at 241.